SuperMman2017/OOSE_ASSIGNMENT_2020/README.md

 OOSE Assignment for turn based combat system

-- run java MainGame, this will start the game and read shopdata.csv which contains item data to be loaded into the shop
+- RUN WITH ant then java -jar in dist folder to play the game

 - MVC:
     Model: Player/Character/Enemy, Containers